timruiterkamp/frontend-applications/README.md

 -   Dynamic input of risk numbers
 -   Helpful forms that use scenario descriptions to get better understanding of the question
 -   Setting up mutiple cases and keep record of the progress
+-   Stimulate the speed of the process
+-   Keeping track of the case

 ## Overview process